royerdavid/Pokedex-KMP/README.md

 - *Desktop:* No scrollbars yet.
 Need to use keyboard or mouse wheel to scroll.

 # Improvements

 - Look at Koin doc for shared multiplatform modules: https://insert-koin.io/docs/reference/koin-mp/kmp/#shared-koin-module
 - Localization
 - Network logging
+- Share app name between platforms
+- Image loader
+- Use Pokemon API instead of employees from Square